krivard/codalab-worksheets-wiki/User_Competition-Roadmap.md

 - Running a Competition

 ### Planning a Competition
 The very first step in creating a competition is planning.
-Some questions you will want to ask yourself are:
+Some questions you will want to ask are:
-- What kind of data will I provide?
+- Which competition template will I choose for a starting point?
-- How will I make this data available to participants?
+- How will I make data available to participants?
 - Which steps will I take to secure my data?
-- Which competition template will I choose for a starting point?
 - What type of scoring program will I need to create?

 ### Curating Competition Data